 Bathing use occurs from the entry point to the end of the bather’s shower.
 It is the hot water that’s actually used for bathing.

-The ShowerStart TSV produced by Evolve Technologies LLC is an effective tool for eliminating behavioral waste without requiring behavior change.
-As such, it is essential for guaranteeing the deemed savings commonly attributed to efficient plumbing configurations and products capable of reducing structural waste i.e. hot water recirculation systems.
+As a result, the ShowerStart Technology produced by Evolve is an effective tool for eliminating Behavioral Waste without requiring behavior change.
+Because it automatically pauses the shower's flow once hot water arrives, the presence of ShowerStart Technology in the shower is essential for guaranteeing the savings commonly assumed with efficient plumbing configurations and products capable of reducing structural waste i.e. hot water recirculation systems.